rinrin26/rinrin26/README.md

 ---

 #### 📚 About Me:
-I'm a **Fullstack Developer** and **UI/UX Designer** with a passion for building user-centric, accessible, and high-performance apps or web applications.
+I'm a **Software engineering** and **UI/UX Designer** with a passion for building user-centric, accessible, and high-performance apps or web applications.
 I specialize in turning creative ideas into functional and visually appealing interfaces.
 With a strong understanding of design principles and modern frontend technologies, I aim to create user experiences that are both intuitive and impactful.

 - 💻 Tech Stack: Flutter, firebase, node js, mongodb, Figma, typescript, HTML, CSS, JavaScript (React)
 - 🎨 Design: Wireframe, Prototyping, User Research, Interaction Design, User Flows, High-fidelity Mockups